Planning to visit Athens soon? This is the best 2-day Athens itinerary you could follow to enjoy your perfect time there and see most sights.

 Tip: Try to visit the archaeological site of the Acropolis as early as possible in the day to avoid the crowds (and the heat during the summer months).
 Check here my detailed guide to visiting the Acropolis.

-The most iconic temple in Athens and the most photographed temple in the city, the Parthenon was built between 447-432 BC to honour the cult of Athena the virgin at the height of Athenian democracy.
-Walk around the ruined exterior admiring the towering Doric and Ionic columns and the carved scenes of the sculpted frieze that runs around the top.
+The most iconic temple in Athens and the most photographed temple in the city, the Parthenon was built between 447-432 BC to honor the cult of Athena, the virgin at the height of Athenian democracy.
+Walk around the ruined exterior, admiring the towering Doric and Ionic columns and the carved scenes of the sculpted frieze that runs around the top.

-Built in the 4th century, this amphitheater could hold 17,000 people and is the oldest of the 3 architectural temples located at the foot of the Acropolis on the Southside.
-Thought to be the world’s first theatre, the birthplace of the classic Greek tragedies, it was used for performances as well as festivals that honored the god Dionysis.
+Built in the 4th century, this amphitheater could hold 17,000 people and is the oldest of the three architectural temples located at the foot of the Acropolis on the Southside.
+Thought to be the world’s first theatre, the birthplace of classic Greek tragedies, it was used for performances as well as festivals that honored the god Dionysus.

 Another iconic monument on the Acropolis, the Roman Theater of Dionysus which dates back to 161AD is certainly worthy of photographing but you should also see if your trip coincides with one of the live performances that take place in the Summer.
 If it does, pre-book your tickets so you can sit on the marble seats to watch a classical theatre performance, ballet, or pop performance in what is considered one of the best open-air theatres in the world.

 Acropolis Tickets and Tours

 A variety of tickets are available depending on how many of the sites on and around the Acropolis you want to visit.

 A great idea is a guided tour of the Acropolis: Here are my two favorites: